lnsongxf/ferreira-gomes-2017/README.md

 # Health Care Reform or More Affordable Health Care?
-This repository contains the files that can be used to replicate the results of [Ferreira and Gomes (2017)](https://www.sciencedirect.com/science/article/pii/S0165188917300635).
-These are the files used to implement and simulate the heterogeneous agents model described in the paper.
+This repository contains the files to replicate the results of [Ferreira and Gomes (2017)](https://www.sciencedirect.com/science/article/pii/S0165188917300635).
+These files were used to implement and simulate the heterogeneous agents model described in the paper.
 The model was coded in Fortran 90.
 The table below presents a brief description of each file:

 | File Name | Description |
 | ------------- | ------------- |